-To use trusted node sync, you must have access to a node that you trust that exposes the Beacon API (for example a locally running backup node).
+To use trusted node sync, you must have access to a node that you trust and that exposes the Beacon API (for example a locally running backup node).

 Should this node, or your connection to it, be compromised, your node will not be able to detect whether or not it is being served false information.

-It is possibly to use trusted node sync with a third-party API provider -- see here for how to verify that the chain you are given corresponds to the canonical chain at the time.
+It is possible to use trusted node sync with a third-party API provider -- see here for how to verify that the chain you are given corresponds to the canonical chain at the time.